-The Majestic on London Road was re-branded as the Odeon in 1943 when Victor Crawley first took over - starting a children's film club in February 1944 which brought regular large crowds.

-He remained as manager of the Odeon Cinema until the mid-fifties.
-By the continued.
+The Majestic on London Road was re-branded as the Odeon in 1943 and a children's film club was started during the War in February 1944 which brought regular large crowds.
+Victor Crawley took over in 1947 and remained as manager of the Odeon Cinema until the mid-fifties.
+By the sixties the Odeon had become and now remains the only cinema in Sevenoaks.
+However during the Seventies it began a long decline as so many cinemas of the time did.
+In 1972 the stalls were split off into two smaller screens with the circle remaining as the main screen.
+Despite this the decline in audiences continued.
 It was leased to Brent Walker in October 1975 and re-named The Focus.
 It was finally taken over by Sevenoaks District Council in 1981, briefly marketed as ACE Cinemas and finally leased to a local pressure group, the Sevenoaks Theatre Action Group (STAG) - from which the